 I am eternally thankful that I have a heavenly Father that sees fit to never quit on me and throw me out in the trash.

 Next time you see some “junk” I hope you are inspired to get creative and make something new.
-If you would love to have this as you own, you can find it and more in my shop.
-(SOLD)
+Addititionally, if you would love to have this as you own, you can find it and more in my online shop.

-Stay tuned for next week, as I plan to update you on our kitchen remodel and share more of my DIY projects.
+Likewise, stay tuned for next week, as I plan to update you on our kitchen remodel and share more of my DIY projects.
 To get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter.
-PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.
 Until next time!

 Chevron Wood Easter Egg by Kim Six Fix